-There is wide range of extra curricular activities available in this school, some funded by parents/carers, others run on a purely voluntary basis.
-They make provision for children to develop their talents and give all children an enjoyable experience in which to develop their social as well as physical skills.
-Children also have the opportunity to participate in outdoor residential activities in Y2 and Y5.
-Children in Y4 attend 10 sessions of swimming during the year at the EPSV swimming pool.
+There is a wide range of extra curricular activities available in this school, some funded by parents/carers, others run on a purely voluntary basis.
+The extra curricular clubs make provision for children to develop their talents and give all children an enjoyable experience in which to develop both their social and physical skills.
+Children also have the opportunity to participate in outdoor residential activities in Y2 and Y6.
+Children in Y4 also attend 10 sessions of swimming during the year at the EPSV swimming pool.